Police rescue 3 people from burning building in East Harlem

 "They're hearing out the window, 'I can't breathe, help me, help me," said eyewitness Sherry Robeck

-The two police officers, Foavia Chauca and Jason Truglio, charged into the smoky stairwell and ran upstairs to rescue the residents.
+The two police officers, Flavio Chauca and Jason Truglio, charged into the smoky stairwell and ran upstairs to rescue the residents.

+They directed residents to the stairwell that didn't have smoke, and then they got to the 9th floor.

+"It was thick black from floor to ceiling and so we had to get down on our hands and knees," said Officer Truglio.
+"We made our way up to the door and as we opened the door to the 9th floor, the smoke was so black and so thick we couldn't see anything."

 The officers were treated for smoke inhalation and released.